Elastic Distributions of OpenTelemetry (EDOT) SDKs cover multiple languages:

 object.

-Alternatively, you can enable auto-instrumentation by adding the annotation at the namespace level.
+Alternatively, you can enable auto-instrumentation by adding the annotation at namespace level.
 This approach automatically applies instrumentation to all Pods within the specified namespace.

 apiVersion: v1